antalakas/fakenewschallenge/README.md

 A work to add a user interface to UCL Machine Reading - FNC-1 Submission by means of a Chrome Extension.
-An article based scrapper is used to extract information (headline /text) to feed the algorithm.
+An article based scrapper is used to extract information (headline /text) and feed the algorithm.

 ## Quick start